bayupw/terraform-equinix-metal-vmware-esxi/README.md

 Terraform module to deploy an ESXi host in Equinix Metal with option to create a Metal Gateway and User SSH key.
 > **_NOTE:_**
-> Metal Gateway will be required if you need to assign a public IP to a VM running in the VMware ESXi host.
+> Metal Gateway is required if you need to assign a public IP to a VM running in the VMware ESXi host.

 ## Prerequisites